kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 artifacts with traditional Public-Private key pairs, or sign in Keyless mode.

-Keyless mode is interesting: signatures are created with short-lived certs with an OpenID Connect (OIDC) service as issuer.
+Keyless mode is interesting: signatures are created with short-lived certs with an OpenID Connect (OIDC) service as identity provider.
 Those short-lived certs are issued by Sigstore's PKI infrastructure:
 [Fulcio](https://github.com/sigstore/fulcio).